Tekken 3: Development and release

 Tekken 3 is the first game to have been released on Namco System 12 hardware, after the original two Tekken games on System 11.
 The animation for the combatants was created using motion capture.

 The sub-bosses of the previous two Tekken games were dropped in Tekken 3, since the developers felt it would make for a deeper and more well-rounded game if they focused on the move sets and playability of the core characters rather than on adding bosses.

+The music for Tekken 3 was composed by Nobuyoshi Sano and Keiichi Okabe.
+Sano, who served as the sound director, took a big beat approach to the music with a slower tempo than the music found in previous games, as this genre had not previously been utilized in games.
+Game director Katsuhiro Harada initially did not understand the big beat direction, but Sano convinced him that it would work well in the series.
+During development, a tester criticized the music and wanted the music to resemble Sega's Virtua Fighter; this angered Sano, although the report was dismissed.
+Okabe also became ill during the music's production.

 The game had a limited Japanese release on 28 November 1996.
 It was followed by a wide international release in March 1997, releasing in North America on 18 March 1997.